-- 6.4.3 Data Redundancy Reporting Requirements - 6.4.3.1 The test sponsor must guarantee that the test system will not lose the Test dataset used for all the benchmark runs due to a permanent irrecoverable failure of any single durable medium.
+- 6.4.3.1 The test sponsor must guarantee that the test system will not lose the Test dataset used for all the benchmark runs due to a permanent irrecoverable failure of any single durable medium.
 Use case execution is not permitted to fail and no data can be lost in the presence of a single durable medium failure.
 This requirement applies to all Durable Medium containing TPCx-AI data (e.g., Test dataset, serving and scoring datasets including table data, Metadata (includes Master Node/Name Node Metadata [where present], Undo/Redo Log data [where present], and "temporary data" [where present]).
-This requirement also applies to any benchmark use case results (output data) stored on the SUT. - 6.4.3.2 For HDFS file systems providing redundancy via 3-way replication, erasure coding, etc.:
+This requirement also applies to any benchmark use case results (output data) stored on the SUT. - 6.4.3.2 For HDFS file systems providing redundancy via replication, erasure coding, etc.:

-Provide a report showing data resiliency.
+The test sponsor must provide a report showing data resiliency.
 For example, with HDFS this can be done by running "hdfs fsck -blocks". "hdfs dfs -du -s -h" and "hdfs ec -getPolicy -path /".
 When TPCxAI_Benchmarkrun.sh is run, this report will automatically be generated at the end of each benchmark run.

-- For 3-way replication, the "default replication factor" should be at least 3 and "under-replicated blocks" should be zero. - For erasure coding, the Auditor must verify that the codec, node_count, and parity settings results in redundancy at least equivalent to 3-way replication.
+- For 3-way replication of the TPCx-AI dataset, the "default replication factor" should be at least 3 and "under-replicated blocks" should be zero. - For erasure coding, the Auditor must verify that the codec, node_count, and parity settings results in redundancy at least equivalent to 3-way replication. - Metastore data in the Name Node\Master Node that hosts the TPCx-AI Metadata must be set to at least an equivalent of replication factor of two.

-Comment: Typically this will be accomplished by verifying that "under-erasure-coded block groups"=0, num_parity blocks ≥ 3 and node_count \geq (num_data_blocks + num_parity_blocks) but the Auditor may need to perform an additional, implementation specific review.
+Comment: Typically this will be accomplished by verifying that "under-erasure-coded block groups"=0, num_parity blocks \geq 3 and node_count \geq (num_data_blocks + num_parity_blocks) but the Auditor may need to perform an additional, implementation specific review.

-6.4.3.3 For distributed file systems other than HDFS, like traditional JBOD, redundancy must be proved by the Test sponsor.
-They must provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3.

-Comment: If stored in a distributed filesystem, Test Dataset Input Data, Metastore Data and Output Data must be set to at least an equivalent of replication factor three for HDFS on JBOD.
-Non HDFS distributed file systems must demonstrate data redundancy equivalent to using replication factor three in HDFS.

-- 6.4.3.4 For SUT components NOT using a distributed file system such as HDFS, but running on a single node SUT that provide redundancy via a High Availability System: - a) The test sponsor needs to provide a report that explains the configuration in sufficient detail to satisfy the Auditor/PPB that outlines the use of distinct durable mediums for the individual service instances in the HAS. - b) While encouraged, there is no requirement for triple redundancy for this class of data.
+- 6.4.3.3 For distributed file systems other than HDFS, like traditional JBOD, redundancy must be proved by the Test sponsor.
+They must provide a description of the data redundancy approach describing both hardware and software used to achieve the data redundancy and explain why it is at least equivalent to the data redundancy provided by traditional local-JBOD storage and HDFS replication factor of 3. - If stored in a distributed filesystem, Test Dataset, Input Data and Output Data must be set to at least an equivalent of replication factor three for HDFS on JBOD. - TPCx-AI Metadata stored must be set to at least an equivalent of replication factor of two. - 6.4.3.4 For SUT components NOT using a distributed file system such as HDFS, but running on a single node SUT that provide redundancy via a High Availability System: - a) The test sponsor needs to provide a report that explains the configuration in sufficient detail to satisfy the Auditor/PPB that outlines the use of distinct durable mediums for the individual service instances in the HAS. - b) While encouraged, there is no requirement for triple redundancy for this class of data.
+This includes the TPCx-AI dataset, input Data, Output Data and associated Metadata.